Homemade Cranberry Sauce: so easy to make you’ll spend money buying it again!

 - enough water to cover two thirds of the cranberries

-- Seal and process or keep in the refridgerator.
+Seal and process or keep in the refrigerator

-Note: it is tasty if you add ginger, orange zest, Grand Marnier or try other combinations (I have tried various options and enjoyed many, but in the end I have decided to not mess with what I consider perfect, as it is.)
+It is tasty if you add ginger, orange zest, Grand Marnier or try other combinations (I have tried various options and enjoyed many, but I don's mess with what I consider perfect, as it is.)

 If you make yours, please tell me how you do it.
 If not, do you agree, now?
 Is it easy?
 Tell me what you think because I really am curious and so is Beavie (though he is currently sleeping off his turkey coma).